 Graduating in 2018 from the Alexander Gibson Opera Studio at the Royal Conservatoire of Scotland, Joanna is a Britten-Pears Young Artist, one of the six Handel House Talent young artists selected by Laurence Cummings, and an Emerging Artist for the Royal Opera House’s “Opera Dots” programme.

-She has previously performed with Welsh National Opera, Scottish Opera, Grange Park Opera and Opera Holland Park, and as soloist in concerts at the Bach Festival Świdnica in Poland, with the BBC Philharmonic at Harrogate Royal Hall, and in Lincoln Cathedral.
+She has previously performed with Welsh National Opera, Scottish Opera, Grange Park Opera and Opera Holland Park, and as concert soloist at the Bach Festival Świdnica in Poland, with the BBC Philharmonic at Harrogate Royal Hall, and at Lincoln, Chester and Sheffield Cathedrals.